AtesComp/rdf-transform/README.md

 RDF Transform is based on the venerable "RDF Extension" ([grefine-rdf-extension](https://github.com/stkenny/grefine-rdf-extension)).
 However, it has been thoroughly rewritten to incorporate the newer Java and JavaScript technologies, techniques, and processing enhancements.

-The latest releases (2.2.3 and above) only work with OpenRefine 3.8 or better.
+**The latest RDF Transform 2.3+ releases only work with the OpenRefine 3.9+ series.**<br />
+RDF Transform uses processes and libraries provided by OpenRefine.
+Therefore, RDF Transform releases are updated to match OpenRefine releases.
+Later RDF Transform releases mixed with earlier OpenRefine releases are problematic due to various changes such as:
+* Updated Jena library (a primary requirement)
+* Updated language function registration
+* Expanded CSRF protections

 ## Documentation
 See the [wiki](https://github.com/AtesComp/rdf-transform/wiki) for more information.